 © Danielle Roche 2009 - 2013

-I'm an overachiever with a lust for life and cheesy romantic comedies.
-However, I'm 98.9999% sure I'm going to end up living my unsuccessful life alone in a basement inhibited by various cats...which doesn't really make sense because it's a totally contradiction to the entire overachiever/lust for life/chick flick thing.
+Generally speaking, I'm an overachiever with a lust for life and cheesy romantic comedies.
+However, I'm 98.9999% sure I'm going to end up living my life alone in a basement inhibited by various cats - something that doesn't really make sense because it's a total contradiction to the entire overachiever/lust for life/chick flick thing.
 Also, I am allergic to cats.

 I know all the words to every Demi Lovato song and I watch family channel in copious doses; mainly because Wizards of Waverly Place is on a lot and David Henrie is attractive.
 Also, the other day a man called me the Asian version of Taylor Swift but I found myself really insulted because I knew he was lying.
 After all, I clearly don't have the voice of a choir of angels.
 Looks are another story though, because in that sense we are pretty much identical.
 Therefore, I suppose I'll forgive human kind for sending such ignorant people out into the world.